dekorateio/dekorate/design.md

 The kubernetes `model` is very complex and deeply nested object structure and for a good reason: `It needs to fit to every signle deployment use case out there.`
 The deployment of a java application though is something more concrete and can be described by something simpler than the actual model.

-While gathering and combining information from multiple annotation processors its more practical and less error prone to apply them to the a more simplified representation of the `model`.
+During the process of gathering and combining information from multiple annotation processors its more practical and less error prone to apply them to a more simplified representation of the `model`. which is what the `config` essentially is.
-This is the `config`.
 So, during the processing phase we use `configurators` to apply the information gathered in each step to the `config`.

-Once the `configuration` is finalized, the actual `model` is being populated.
-Since different `processors` are creating different kind of `config` we need to combine them all in order to build the `model`.
+Once the `configuration` is finalized, the actual `model` is populated.
+Since different `processors` are creating different kinds of `config` we need to combine them all in order to build the `model`.
 This is where `decorators` come in place.
 Each `config` is translated to different `decorators` that contribute to different parts of the `model`.

 ##### Why not directly creating the model?